 Recipe Questions

 Yes, prepare as normal, cover tightly with aluminum foil, and refrigerate.
-When ready to serve, bake at 325ºF for about 30 minutes.
+When ready to serve, reheat at 325ºF for about 30 minutes.
 If you made a double batch add another 10-15 minutes.

 Scalloped potatoes are baked and topped with cheese and a white sauce made with either cream or milk and flour.
 Potatoes au gratin usually have grated cheese layered in between the potatoes and then topped with breadcrumbs.
-The two are very similar and I think interchangeable.
+The two are somewhat similar.
+This recipe is more of a hybrid.

 Did you make this recipe?
 I would love it if you left a comment or review!
 Be sure to sign up for the email list and follow “A Weekend Cook” on Pinterest and my Facebook page.